ShobitKapila/Acoustic-source-identification/README.md

 In this case-study we are able to identify the various acoustic sources using KNN some of the sources are:-
 - Wind-turbine gearbox condition monitoring vibration analysis
+- Music genre classification using Knn with feature extraction and feature scaling with 96% accuracy
 - Pacific ocean Sound recordings for identifing the condition of life underwater
 - Tidal Current Cross-flow Turbine Wake ADV and PIV Data
   - Provides measurements of the velocity and turbulence characteristics of the wake of a high-solidity cross-flow turbine in a laboratory flume.
 The data were obtained using Acoustic Doppler Velocimetry (ADV) and Particle Image Velocimetry (PIV)